piofthings/hub/technical-design.md

 5. When the user whitelists the CU (from the ```hubofthings.local``` site), the mqtt server sends out a message on the ```/Register/[mac-address]``` channel to the tell the CU that it is now whitelisted and it can communicate with the Hub.
 This payload also contains a security token that the CU must use for future requests.
 6. Once the the CU receives registration confirmation it registers to listen to ```/cu/[mac-address]```channel.
 7. When a CU fails to reach ```hubofthings.local``` it retries connection with an increasing time gap.
 A CU continues for 24 hours and then shuts itself down if it cannot reach ```hubofthings.local``` to register itself.

+#### Registration (Manual)
+1. Before we roll out automated registrations on custom hardware we will need to implement manual registrations for Tasmota devices on our own network.
+This is because we need other features such as graphs and data storage sorted and get the software in a usable alpha state.
+Recent developments like Zigbee and Zigbee2Mqtt implies we might have hardware that is easier to communicate without custom firmware so the hub should take advantage of these devices as well.
+2. Manual registration involves following features
+- Register CUs to Hub via MQTT Channels
+- Have CU page to turn it on and off and other features
+- Define CU Capabilities and actions per CU
+- Save CU Capability values like Power consumption

 #### Command exchange
 Initially commands are initiated from the Hub via the web interface only.
 There will be provision of CU to CU command exchange in the future so that devices like capacitive switch pHATs and other fancy input methods can be used to send commands to other CUs.